Iranian Enlightenment: Economy

-The economy of the Qajar era was affected by the conflicts after the collapse of the Safavid dynasty.
-Due to the unrest in the Safavid and Qajar governments, the economy of Iran collapsed.
+The economy of the Qajar era was affected by the conflicts after the collapse of the Safavid Empire.
+Due to unrest in the Safavid and Qajar governments, the economy of Iran collapsed.
 The Qajars inherited a country whose economy had long been based on land and agriculture.
 The Qajars sought to stabilize the economy and expand industry and carpet weaving, trade and limited foreign trade and livestock products.
 The economic situation of Iran after the reign of Fath Ali Shah Qajar became a feudal economy due to the rise of Qajar princes throughout Iran.

-Along with this feudal economy, the increasing influence of colonial and imperialist companies such as the East India Company in Iran, caused a complete economic collapse during the reign of Nasser al-Din Shah Qajar.
+Along with this feudal economy, the increasing influence of colonial and imperialist companies such as the East India Company in Iran, caused a complete economic collapse during the reign of Naser al-Din Shah Qajar.
 While a governor could earn one hundred tomans annually through embezzlement, a simple worker was paid one toman a month plus a loaf of bread.
 Some large feudal lords and large wealthy people, using their position and political influence, acquired large agricultural estates.
-Prince Mass'oud Mirza Zell-e Soltan took over all of Isfahan and its environs by poisoning and assassinating the Isfahan capitalists and seizing their property.
+Prince Mass'oud Mirza Zell-e Soltan took over all of Isfahan and its environs by poisoning and assassinating its capitalists and seizing their property.

-All these dire economic conditions had degraded people's view of science and enlightenment, so the Qajar period, especially since the time of Nasser al-Din Shah, was a major setback for science in Iran.
+All these dire economic conditions had degraded people's view of science and enlightenment, so the Qajar era, especially since the time of Naser al-Din Shah, was a major setback for science in Iran.